wtPLSQL/wtPLSQL/README.md

 Welcome to the wtPLSQL source code repository on GitHub.

-The http://wtPLSQL.org website has more information about how to use wtPLSQL and why it is different.
-It also includes wtPLSQL features, definitions, and best practices.
-(The wtPLSQL website is hosted on GitHub.io using a custom domain.)
+The http://wtPLSQL.org website (hosted on GitHub.io) has more information about how to use wtPLSQL and why it is different.

 [Click here](https://github.com/DDieterich/wtPLSQL/releases/latest) for the latest release.